ajongbloets/julesTk/README.rst

 understand that julesTk requires a strict one-to-one relation between controller and view!
 This can be an issue when you create dialogs in a view-only manner and providing a controller that is also used with another view.

-The View
+The FrameView
 --------

 * Frame: Non-interacting Frame widget.
-* View: interacting, requires a controller.
+* FrameView: interacting, requires a controller.
 * ViewSet: combine multiple views into one window.

 The Model